connorkirby32/CS480Kirby/CS480/PA01/README.md

 _______________________________________________________________

-I created a shader method to load the shader into a file then return a char *.
+I created a shader method to load the shader from a file then return a char *.